Kong/developer.konghq.com/app/_gateway_entities/route.md

 ## What is a Route?

-{{page.description}} [Gateway Services](/gateway/entities/service/) can store collections of objects like plugin configurations, and policies, and they can be associated with Routes.
+{{page.description}} [Gateway Services](/gateway/entities/service/) can store collections of objects like plugin configurations and policies, and they can be associated with Routes.
 In {{site.base_gateway}}, Routes typically map to endpoints that are exposed through the {{site.base_gateway}} application.
 Routes determine how (and if) requests are sent to their Services after they reach {{site.base_gateway}}.
 Where a Service represents the backend API, a Route defines what is exposed to clients.

 Routes can also define rules that match requests to associated Services.
 Because of this, one Route can reference multiple endpoints.
 Once a Route is matched, {{site.base_gateway}} proxies the request to its associated Service.
 A basic Route should have a name, path or paths, and reference an existing Service.